jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/trackplan/index.md

 <iframe width="640" height="360" src="//www.youtube.com/embed/twr30-5wcfc" frameborder="0" allowfullscreen></iframe>
 <div align = center>Video: Ranking work items in the backlog </div>

 2. Rank the rest of the work items in this order:
      ![Ranked work items in the backlog][11]

-3. Now that you've ranked the work items, assign story points to the stories.
-Click **0 pts** beside each story and select **20 pts** from the drop-down list.
+Now that you've ranked the work items, assign story points to the stories.

+3. Click **0 pts** beside each story and select **20 pts** from the drop-down list.
-**Note**: In agile projects, story points are a team-determined scale reflecting the effort required to implement a story.
+**Note**: In agile projects, story points are a team-determined scale that reflects the effort required to implement a story.
 Remember that you can expand each story by clicking the plus sign to review its child items.

-4. Before you finish triaging your tasks, finish assigning work items owners.
-In the text filter field, type `@:unassigned` and press **Enter**.
-![Empty text filter field][14]

-5. Click the **Owner** icon for each filtered work item and select your name from the drop-down list.
-After you assign your items, click **X** in the filter field to clear the `@:unassigned` filter.
-**Tip**: If you are working with other team members, you can use this method to assign related work items to them.

-6. You should create time estimates to ensure you place an appropriate number of stories on a sprint.
-Click in its title field to expand the "Integrate OAuth to the chat site" item's drop-down menu and select **Estimate: Unassigned** from the drop-down menu.
-**Tip**: Remember to review your story points and work item owners when creating time estimates.

-7. Set the duration to 3 days and click OK.
-     ![Location of Estimate: unassigned][12]

-8. Assign 3-day estimates to your defect and remaining tasks.

 ---
  <a name='plan_sprint_1'></a>
 ##Plan Sprint 1

 1. To start creating sprints for your project, click **Sprint Planning** and then click **Add Sprints**.
-Use the drop-down menu to select two 2-week sprints.
+Use the **Quantity** and **Duration** fields to select two 2-week sprints.
 **Note**: Only the project owner can create and edit sprints.

-     ![Sprint creation menu showing two two-week sprints][13]
+![Sprint creation menu showing two two-week sprints][27]

-2. Click **Save** and you  can see lanes for your backlog and for Sprint 1.
+2. Click **Save**.
+You should see lanes for your backlog and for Sprint 1.
 Scroll to the right to see Sprint 2.

 3. Click the title bar of the "Incoming messages are not reaching other chat participants" defect from the backlog lane and drag it to the Sprint 1 lane.

+4. Click the plus sign beside each story to display the child tasks.

-Drag the rest of the work items to Sprint 1 in ascending order by ranking.
+4. Drag the rest of the work items to Sprint 1 in ascending order by rank.
 <iframe width="640" height="360" src="//www.youtube.com/embed/SLQVK6V3qME" frameborder="0" allowfullscreen></iframe>
 <div align = center>Video: Populating a sprint</div>